tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 A stable Binance integration is more than a handful of HTTP requests.
 Binance splits behavior across product groups, transports, key types, and environments:

-- Spot, Margin, Wallet, Convert, Earn, and Sub-Account APIs live behind the main REST client, but not all of them share the same endpoint prefix or permission model.
+- Spot, Margin, Wallet, Convert, Earn, and Sub-Account APIs live behind the main REST API client, but not all of them share the same endpoint prefix or permission model.
 - Some of these product groups expect API calls to reach different subdomains.
-- USD-M Futures and COIN-M Futures have separate REST clients, symbols, endpoint prefixes, and WebSocket endpoints.
+- USD-M Futures and COIN-M Futures have separate REST API clients, symbols, endpoint prefixes, and WebSocket endpoints.
 - Both have their own subdomains as well.
-- Portfolio Margin uses a dedicated REST client and its own account model.
+- Portfolio Margin uses a dedicated REST API client and its own account model.
 - Public streams, private user data streams, and WebSocket API commands are different flows.
-- Private REST and WebSocket API requests must be signed.
+- Private REST API and WebSocket API requests must be signed.
 - User data streams can involve listen keys, WebSocket API subscriptions, token refreshes, and reconnect handling.

 Most of that work is handled for you, while the grouping & naming stays close to Binance's API naming.
 The SDK gives you dedicated REST API clients for the major product groups, `WebsocketClient` for streaming, `WebsocketAPIClient` for awaitable WebSocket API requests.
 It also includes TypeScript definitions, ESM/CJS support, proxy support, and optional response beautification.